Geelong Advertiser: History

 The Geelong Advertiser was initially edited by James Harrison, a Scottish emigrant, who had arrived in Sydney in 1837 to set up a printing press for the English company Tegg & Co.

 Moving to Melbourne in 1839, he found employment with John Pascoe Fawkner, as a compositor, and later editor, of Fawkner's Port Phillip Patriot.
 When Fawkner acquired a new press, Harrison offered him £30 for the original press, and started Geelong's first newspaper.
 The first edition of the Geelong Advertiser, which originally appeared weekly, was published on Saturday 21 November 1840, edited by 'James Harrison and printed and published for John Pascoe Fawkner (sole proprietor) by William Watkins...'

 Its first editorial offered the following doggerel:

 By November 1842 Harrison had become the sole owner of the paper.
 For the first seven years it was printed in demi-folio size before changing to broadsheet.
 In 1858 the newspaper retired the original wooden press, adopted new typography, and was printed by a mechanised steam press.

-From 1845-1847, the newspaper was named the 'Geelong Advertiser, and Squatters Advocate'.
+From 1845 to 1847, the newspaper was named the 'Geelong Advertiser, and Squatters Advocate'.
 The first edition under this title published on 28 May 1845.

+In 1860 the Advertiser was purchased by Alfred Douglass, but Harrison continued as editor until the end of March 1865, when he and Daniel Harrison left to found the Register.

+Harrison was succeeded by Westfield as co-editor with G. R. Rippon (subsequently proprietor of the Hamilton Spectator).

+In June 1866 Hicks succeeded Westfield and held the position for a year, when Horatio "Horace" Rowcroft became editor, and held that position till the Register amalgamated with the Advertiser in August 1869, and Berry served as editor for a considerable time.